ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 ## Object.defineProperty

 Define or modify properties of an object with more control.
-Every property of an object can have 3 peroperty attributes, which can be used to provide some property.
+Every property of an object can have 3 property attributes, which can be used to provide some property.

 1. **`writable`**: